Asynchro-Epool/dockerHDDM_Guide/README.md

 A python package for hierarchical drift-diffusion models.

 ### Scope of the current tutorial
-We limited our tutorial to classic functions in HDDM (version 0.8.0), instead of the latest version of HDDM (0.9.*).
-However, the docker images of more recent HDDM are available (https://hub.docker.com/r/hcp4715/hddm).
+Our tutorial is compatible with classic version (0.8.0) and latest (0.9.8) of HDDM.
+All docker images are available (https://hub.docker.com/r/hcp4715/hddm).

 ## Three simple steps for using this guide